-In order to safely and effectively coach open water swimming, we recommend that you should attend an ASA Level 2 Award in Coaching Open Water Swimming course.
+In order to safely and effectively coach open water swimming, we recommend that you should attend a Level 2 Award in British Open Water Swimming course.

 This course is open to all current swimming coaches, triathlon coaches and ASA level 2 swimming teachers who have open water swimming experience.